AdaGold/solar-system/README.md

 6. Hoth
 ```
 - Write code to test your SolarSystem
-- Get creative!
-Instead of Strings for planets, give SolarSystem a list of hashes where each planet is sent as a hash with at least 5 attributes.
+- Instead of Strings for planets, modify SolarSystem's `initialize` method to take a list of hashes where each planet is sent as a hash with at least 5 attributes.

 ## Optional Enhancements
 - Give each planet a `year_length` attribute which is the length of time the planet takes to go around it's star.